AdobeDocs/experience-manager-64.fr-FR/help/sites-administering/closed-user-groups.md

 The exclusion of the &#39;administrators&#39; group can be altered or expanded in the system console in the configuration section of **Apache Jackrabbit Oak CUG Exclude List**.

-Vous pouvez également fournir et déployer une implémentation personnalisée de l’interface CugExclure pour ajuster l’ensemble des entités exclues en cas de besoins spéciaux.
+Vous pouvez également fournir et déployer une implémentation personnalisée de l’interface CugExclude pour ajuster l’ensemble des entités exclues en cas de besoins spéciaux.
 See the documentation on [CUG pluggability](https://jackrabbit.apache.org/oak/docs/security/authorization/cug.html#pluggability) for details and an example implementation.

 ### Authentification : installation et configuration {#authentication-setup-and-configuration}